stuymedova/uikit-svelte/src/lib/components/controls/SegmentedControl/README.md

 ***orientation*** (not reactive)

-Use this option to specify orientation of the Segmented Control.
-Accepted options are "horizontal" and "vertical".
+Use this option to specify an orientation of the Segmented Control.
+Accepted values are "horizontal" and "vertical".
 Default orientation is "horizontal".

 ```html
 <SegmentedControl orientation='vertical'>